Dataset Builder

 • Export dataset to SuiteQL TXT

-Share — Share your dataset with individual users or roles.
-For more information about sharing, see Accessing and Sharing Workbooks and Datasets
+10. Share — Share your dataset with users or roles.
+For more information, see Accessing and Sharing Workbooks and Datasets

-Save — Save your dataset, including any joined record types, custom formula fields, or criteria filters.
-If you do not own the dataset you are working in, you must save a copy of the dataset using the Save As function.
+11. Save — Save your dataset, including any joined record types, custom formula fields, or filters.
+If you don't own the dataset you're working in, you need to save a copy using Save As.

-Learn about Analytics — Click Learn about Analytics to open a panel that lists all SuiteAnalytics Workbook videos as well as a description.
-To view a video, click the thumbnail and it will open in a new window.
+12. Learn about Analytics — Click Learn about Analytics to open a panel with all SuiteAnalytics Workbook videos and their descriptions.
+To watch a video, click the thumbnail and it opens in a new window.

-Real-Time / Cached Response — If you are experiencing long load times for your datasets or workbooks using your datasets, you can enable Cached Data in Datasets.
+13. Real-Time / Cached Response — If you're experiencing long load times for your datasets or workbooks, you can turn on Cached Data in Datasets.
 For more information, see Optimized Data Refresh.

 Related Topics